Lookahead-Based Labeling for Learning an Improved ADP Policy

 Assumptions (identical to baseline)

-For a future trip to be considered a valid alternative it must satisfy exactly the constraints used in the baseline simulation:
+For a future trip to be considered a valid alternative it must satisfy exactly the constraints used in the baseline:

-3. Request time window: 3 seconds (rejection delay) to 15 minutes after the original request.
+3. Time window: Request time must be between 3 seconds (rejection delay) and 15 minutes after the original request.

 Implementation

 Because the process is embarrassingly parallel and memory-intensive, we use future multicore processing.
-The core function add_take_current_trip() has been unit-tested (see GitHub test file) and implements the exact candidate-set logic from the baseline.
+The core function add_take_current_trip() implements the 75th percentile logic and has been unit-tested to ensure the training labels are faithful to the baseline uncertainty model.

 Why parallel processing matters: Running 500 k+ independent 15-minute simulations sequentially would take days.
 With 4 future cores + 8 data.table threads we complete the full 2023 dataset in a few hours without hitting swap memory.